C-water/WXSOD/README.md

 # WXSOD
-The code will be released soon
+The manuscript is currently under review, and both the code and benchmark results will be released soon